Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 PARTITION BY COLUMN;
 ```

-Lets take a look at some of the rows that are in the offloaded files.
+Take a look at some of the rows in the offloaded files:

 ```sql
 SELECT TOP 10 *
 FROM retail_sample_data.sales_fact_offload;
 ```

-How much data do we have out there?
+Find out how much data you have out there:

 ```sql
 SELECT COUNT(*)
 FROM retail_sample_data.sales_fact_offload;
 ```

-Ok, we are close!
-We want the data to look like a native table.
-So let's put a view on top to split it out into colummns.
+You're getting close.
+Apply a view to split the data into colummns so it looks like a native table:

 ```sql
 REPLACE VIEW retail_sample_data.sales_fact_offload_v as (